 The Bodhisatta was once a human king and then a naga king in back-to-back lives.
-His father had abdicated the throne and lived as an ascetic in the royal park and the Bodhisatta visited him three times a day.
-Unable to develop his faculties because of this distraction, his father moved far away without telling anyone.
-Living alone in a leaf hut and eating foods from the forest, he finally achieved mystic meditation.
+His father had abdicated the throne and lived as an ascetic in the royal park and the newly crowned Bodhisatta visited him three times a day.
+Unable to develop his mystic meditation because of this distraction, his father moved far away without telling anyone.
+Living alone in a leaf hut and eating foods from the forest, he finally achieved it.

 The Bodhisatta sought out his father, and eventually found him.
 When he arrived, his father was teaching dharma to a naga king and some of his subjects.
 The Bodhisatta was so taken by the nagas’ magnificence that he desired nothing more than rebirth in the naga world for his next life.
 After spending a few days with his father, he returned to the kingdom where he never strayed from moral law, faithfully observed the holy days, and built alms halls at each of the four city gates, becoming known throughout India for his generosity.
 And because he lived such a righteous life, his wish came true and he was reborn as a naga king.